tal-hason/argo-rollouts-stuff/README.md

 yq -i '.spec.template.spec.containers[].image |= sub(":.*", ":<<new_color>>") examples/blugreen/base/rollout.yaml'
 ```

+**deploy both Rollout-Manager and the Blue-Green to the same K8S namespace.**

 change the image tag to the following colors to test how the rollout works.

 1. blue (default)